 As a director and producer, Callan’s credits include documentaries on The Beach Boys, The Dubliners and animators Don Bluth and Gary Goldman, and the interview series My Riviera, featuring Joan Collins, Roger Moore, Charles Aznavour and other notable Cote d’Azur residents.
 He was also the writer and co-director of the legendary singer Perry Como’s final PBS television special.
 In 2012, Callan wrote and produced Channel 4’s Sounds from the Cities, a platform series launching new musicians across the British Isles.

 Callan has published two poetry collections, Fifty Fingers (2003) and An Argument for Sin (2013), and the novels Lovers and Dancers and The Woman and the Rabbit.
-He is currently at work on a new group biography that explores the role of the muse in the evolution of popular culture.
+He is currently at work on a new group biography of the Beatles’ wives and girlfriends that explores the role of the muse in the evolution of popular culture.